steveking-gh/steveking-gh.github.io/_posts/2021-04-25-writing_a_dsl_in_rust_part_3.markdown

         .stderr(predicates::str::contains("[AST_21]"));
     }

 After this due diligence, then go a fix your actual bug.
+The `predicates::str::contains("[AST_21]")` expression checks that Brink produced the expected error message.
+More about error handling in a later post.